Fertilizing Containers: Tips for Feeding Plants in Pots

 Almanac Garden Planner

 For flower and vegetable containers that look great all summer long, a continuous supply of nutrients is an absolute must.
-Here are tips for feeding plants in pots, including a simple 3-step process that ensures your pots are getting what they need.
+Here are tips for feeding plants in pots, including a simple 3-step process that ensures your potted pals are getting what they need.

 The Importance of Nutrients for Container Plants

-If you’re going to grow plants in containers, you’ll also need to lend a helping hand.
-Even if you’re using high-quality potting soil or compost, plants exhaust the available nutrients in containers within about six weeks.
+If you grow plants in containers, you must also lend a helping hand.
+Even using high-quality potting soil or compost, plants exhaust the available nutrients in containers within six weeks.

 Tomatoes in containers.
 Photo by Chris Burnett